OriolVillaro/FiBeFTa/README.md

 ## PREREQUISITES:

-The easiest way to install the libraries needed to run a local copy of FiBeFTa is the use of the environment manager "Conda" (https://docs.conda.io/en/latest/), in order to create the environment with the file "req.txt".
-This files includes all the packages and the versions used by FiBeFTa, and can be used to replicate it by doing:
+The easiest way to install the libraries needed to run a local copy of FiBeFTa is the use of the environment manager "Conda" (https://docs.conda.io/en/latest/).
+To create a new environment (<env>) that includes all the packages with their respective versions used by FiBeFTa use:

 		conda create --name <env> --file req.txt